SERVICE DOG BREED DISCRIMINATION

 The Dept. Of Justice does not believe that it is either appropriate or consistent with the ADA to defer to local laws that prohibit certain breeds of dogs based on local concerns that these breeds may have a history of unprovoked aggression or attacks.

 Pit Bulls were never specifically mentioned in the section, but it is hard to imagine any other breed was a bigger catalyst for the release of this position.
-While many other breeds are still restricted and Rottweilers still suffer from some of the same media bias the pit bull does, there is just no hotter topic in the canine/public safety world than pit bulls and their role and place in society.
+While many other breeds are still restricted and Rottweilers still suffer from the same media bias as pit bull.

-As an end note, the section following Breed Restrictions in the Final Rule addresses the issue of emotional support animals.
+The section following Breed Restrictions in the Final Rule addresses the issue of emotional support animals.
 Service animals, including animals for physical and psychological disabilities, have to be specifically trained to assist their disabled handlers with their particular needs.
 This means that dogs that benefit people in other ways without specific training, such as therapy dogs and emotional support dogs are not covered under the ADA.
-I think it is important to make this distinction because service animals are special and serve a good purpose after going through rigorous training.
-Not just any dog can be a service animal.

 However, in the emerging study of Post Traumatic Stress Syndrome, I hope more programs can be developed to specifically train emotional support animals so they can be covered under the ADA.
-We have an ever-growing understanding of the benefits of the human-canine bond.
-We also have a growing understanding of just how heavy the toll of combat can be on our soldiers and how deeply other traumatic events can affect us in everyday life.
-I hope, for the sake of our returning veterans and for survivors of abuse and violence, the benefits of the human-canine bond that are less tangible and more difficult to quantify can be better understood and more widely recognized.
+I hope, for the sake of our returning veterans and for survivors of abuse and violence, the benefits of the human-canine bond can be better understood and more widely recognized.

 Full Text from Final DOJ Rule: